-On input (XML IMPORT), a schema may detect an error if not all expected occurrences of an item are present.
-In order to prevent this, you may enable all occurrences (use the XML DISABLE ALL-OCCURRENCES statement, described on page 81) when generating the document with XML EXPORT.
+On input operations with XML IMPORT FILE (on page 77) or XML IMPORT TEXT (on page 78) statements, a schema file may detect an error if not all expected occurrences of an item are present.
+In order to prevent this, you may enable all occurrences using the XML ENABLE ALL-OCCURRENCES (on page 95) statement, when generating the document (with XML export operations).